-- 7 The impacts of past and present actions on resources potentially affected by the Proposed Action are - 8 recognized as current conditions described in Chapter 3, Affected Environment.
-Historical development of - 9 the Columbia Basin for electrical power, flood control, navigation, and agricultural needs influenced the - 10 existing condition of resources in the Study Area.
-This development, along with other factors such as - 11 historic harvest, has led to implementation of management and recovery actions, including numerous - 12 hatchery programs.
+7 The impacts of past and present actions on resources potentially affected by the Proposed Action are

+8 recognized as current conditions described in Chapter 3, Affected Environment.
+Historical development of

+9 the Columbia Basin for electrical power, flood control, navigation, and agricultural needs influenced the

+10 existing condition of resources in the Study Area.
+This development, along with other factors such as

+11 historic harvest, has led to implementation of management and recovery actions, including numerous

+12 hatchery programs.

-- The expected impacts of the alternatives on all of the resources are described in Chapter 4, - 14 Environmental Consequences.
-Reasonably foreseeable future actions with the potential to have - 15 cumulative effects with the alternatives described in this EA include operation of hatchery programs as - described in the Mitchell Act FEIS (NMFS 2014). - However, Chapter 4 does not take into account future foreseeable actions, especially in the context of - 18 future climate change.
-Climate change may also contribute to effects of the alternatives and is considered - a reasonably foreseeable future condition for purposes of this cumulative effects analysis.
+13 The expected impacts of the alternatives on all of the resources are described in Chapter 4,

+14 Environmental Consequences.
+Reasonably foreseeable future actions with the potential to have

+15 cumulative effects with the alternatives described in this EA include operation of hatchery programs as future climate change.
+Climate change may also contribute to effects of the alternatives and is considered

+16 described in the Mitchell Act FEIS (NMFS 2014).

+17 However, Chapter 4 does not take into account future foreseeable actions, especially in the context of

+19 a reasonably foreseeable future condition2 for purposes of this cumulative effects analysis.

-5.1.1 Geographic and Temporal Scales
+20 5.1.1 Geographic and Temporal Scales

-- 21 The geographic area included in the cumulative effects analysis for this EA includes the portion of the - 22 Columbia River Basin defined in Section 1.2, Project Area and Study Area.
-The project area includes - 23 locations immediately adjacent to hatchery facilities, acclimation sites, and weir locations.
-The scope of - the action considered in this EA includes the rearing and release of hatchery steelhead and Chinook - 25 Salmon in the Walla Walla, Umatilla, Deschutes, and Hood River subbasins, as well as the Columbia - 26 River from the Walla Walla River downstream to Bonneville Dam.
-Adult collection, rearing, and release - 27 activities would occur in localized areas only; the associated direct and indirect effects of these activities - would occur to varying degrees in the project area and larger study areas, depending on the affected - 29 resource, as analyzed in Chapter 4. - 30 NMFS considered whether the mainstem Columbia River downstream from Bonneville Dam, estuary, and - ocean should be included in the broad Study Area in this EA.
-Because NMFS was unable to detect or - 32 measure effects of the Proposed Action beyond the Study Area, it determined that the Proposed Action - 33 and alternatives would not contribute to cumulative effects beyond that same Study Area. - 34 Available knowledge and research abilities are insufficient to discern the role and contribution of the - 35 Proposed Action to density dependent interactions affecting salmon and steelhead growth and survival in - the mainstem Columbia River downstream from Bonneville Dam, Columbia River estuary, or Pacific - 37 Ocean.
-NMFS' generally concluded the influence of density-dependent interactions on growth and - 38 survival is likely small enough compared with the effects of large scale and regional environmental - 39 conditions that effects of the Proposed Action in the Study Area may contribute to effects outside the
+21 The geographic area included in the cumulative effects analysis for this EA includes the portion of the 22 Columbia River Basin defined in Section 1.2, Project Area and Study Area.
+The project area includes locations immediately adjacent to hatchery facilities, acclimation sites, and weir locations.
+The scope of 23 the action considered in this EA includes the rearing and release of hatchery steelhead and Chinook 24 25 Salmon in the Walla Walla, Umatilla, Deschutes, and Hood River subbasins, as well as the Columbia River from the Walla Walla River downstream to Bonneville Dam.
+Adult collection, rearing, and release 26 activities would occur in localized areas only; the associated direct and indirect effects of these activities 27 would occur to varying degrees in the project area and larger study areas, depending on the affected 28 29 resource, as analyzed in Chapter 4.

+30 NMFS considered whether the mainstem Columbia River downstream from Bonneville Dam, estuary, and ocean should be included in the broad Study Area in this EA.
+Because NMFS was unable to detect or measure effects of the Proposed Action beyond the Study Area, it determined that the Proposed Action and alternatives would not contribute to cumulative effects beyond that same Study Area.

+34 Available knowledge and research abilities are insufficient to discern the role and contribution of the

+35 Proposed Action to density dependent interactions affecting salmon and steelhead growth and survival in

+36 the mainstem Columbia River downstream from Bonneville Dam, Columbia River estuary, or Pacific

+37 Ocean.
+NMFS' generally concluded the influence of density-dependent interactions on growth and

+- 38 survival is likely small enough compared with the effects of large scale and regional environmental - 39 conditions that effects of the Proposed Action in the Study Area may contribute to effects outside the

-&lt;sup>2 Climate change is not an "action" but a condition which affects both the proposed action and the past, present, and future actions discussed here.
+2 Climate change is not an "action" but a condition which affects both the proposed action and the past, present, and future actions discussed here.